livecode/livecode/extensions/libraries/json/notes/rfc-7159-strictness.md

 * "null" is a valid JSON file, and `JsonImport("null")` no longer throws an error.
 It returns `nothing` in LCB and the empty string in LiveCode Script.

+* A number by itself is a valid JSON file, and `JSONImport("25")` now returns 25, rather than throwing a syntax error.

+# [18697] Fix parsing of "lonely number" JSON files